The best mapping in Arhet for this week.

 Mahhal is a few years younger than Rahet.
 I created it in high school.
 In fact, it started as two separate planets/cultures that I merged into one when I was in college.

 The first, which gave the name of the planet, Mahhal, was created as a kind of “antagonist” to Rahet.
 I had started trying to write a novel about Rahet, and I needed some “bad guys” so the novel would have a strong life-or-death conflict.
-I created the Mahhalians as an alien group who arrived at Rahet at some point and attempted to conquor it.
+I created the Mahhalians as an alien group who arrived at Rahet at some point and attempted to conquer it.
 They mostly failed, but they maintain outposts and fight occasional skirmishes with the Zon faction which works to protect Rahet’s independence.

 Over time, I created the Mahhalians’ background, including a conlang and ideas about their culture and planet.
 They are a kind of dystopian theocracy, but very high tech.
 They are humanoid (and in my never-completed novel, I leave as a kind of open mystery whether the Mahhalians are mutant humans or an unrelated species).
 They live on a world that is currently in an “ice age,” thus there are permanent ice caps on both poles and extending to about 40° latitude.
 Only the equatorial zones are habitable, but the Mahhalians have built vast, high-density cities, often protected by strings of giant domes across the landscape.

 The other geofiction, created at the same time, I called Pas Daons.
 It wasn’t a whole planet, but a country.
 In particular, I created the cities called Derindonderak and Askendom.
 In its first iteration, Pas Daons wasn’t a high tech or alien society.
-Just a kind of alternate Earth, such as would fit in well on OGF today.
+It was just a kind of alternate Earth, such as would fit in well on OGF today.
 I drew a detailed “city atlas” on paper of the city Derindonderak, and I still have clear visuals of the city’s layout, its topography, street plan, etc.

 However, by my second year in college, I’d “borrowed” Pas Daons to give more detail to my Mahhalians, and thus Derindonderak became the commericial capital of Mahhal, and I came to see Pas Daons as a “historical snapshot” of the more advanced Mahhalians.